 Erica Jeal | The Guardian

-As both a pianist and violist, Leo refined his conducting skills at the Sibelius Academy and under Johannes Schlaefli in Zürich, culminating in his win of the prestigious Deutsche Dirigentenpreis (German Conducting Prize) in 2015.
-Leo McFall is an artist whose innovative approach and collaborative spirit make him a sought-after conductor across Europe’s music landscape.
+As both a pianist and violist, Leo studied conducting at the Sibelius Academy with Leif Segerstam and with Johannes Schlaefli at the Zürich ZHdK.
+His collaborative spirit and artistic vision make him a sought-after conductor across Europe’s musical landscape.